Performance – communities

 - worked with 36 local United Way chapters in communities across the US territory, providing total contributions of nearly $3 million per year; including employee pledges and ‘matching’ corporate donations.

-- completed over 35,400 quality interactions with young people on STEM subjects (science, technology, engineering and maths) – we measure a quality interaction as being one that is greater than one hour in duration.
+- completed over 41,461 quality interactions with young people on STEM subjects (Science, Technology, Engineering and Maths).
+We measure a quality interaction as being one that is greater than one hour in duration.

 1. The London Benchmarking Group methodology was again used to assess this overall community investment.
 In addition to our donations, financial support was provided for our Affordable Warmth programme and education programme,